rajeshvkothari/oom/README.md

   - **Docker Containers:**

-    There are several models in puccini tosca as follows:
+    There are several CCI models in puccini tosca as follows:

 	**#Sdwan**